 Past research studies have explored multiple factors (e.g., academic performance, aptitude, prior exposure to mathematics, prior exposure to accounting, age, gender, motivation, effort, computer games and applications, online homework management packages, and other intervening variables) that have been found to be associated with student performance in college-level courses.
-The current study investigates the associations between selected supporting, distracting, prior ability, and other factors, and student performance in the undergraduate Management Information Systems (MIS) course at a Midwestern commuter public university in the United States.
+The current study investigates the associations between selected supporting, distracting, prior ability, and other factors, and student performance in a Graduate Information Systems (GIS) course at a Midwestern commuter public university in the United States.

-The supporting factors selected include the grade the students intended to earn in the MIS course (IG), their prior information technology skill level (IT), and their prior business statistics mastering level (BS).
-As proxies for distracting factors, the authors used the number of hours of work per week, the type of job (whether or not it is related to accounting, or business in general) and the number of courses taken for the semester.
-Students' prior abilities were measured by the actual grade earned in the Financial Accounting and the Managerial Accounting courses (which are pre-requisites for the MIS course), and by Overall Grade Point Average (OGPA).
-Other factors studied are age, gender, and major of the students.
-The dependent variable, the student performance, was measured in two different ways as follows: the letter grade for the course (hereafter referred to as 'Grade'), and the total overall points percent score (hereafter referred to as 'Points') for the course.
+The supporting factors selected include the grade the students intended to earn (IG) in the GIS course, Information Technology/Information Systems skill level (IT/IS), and oral and written Communications skill level (Comm.)
+As proxies for distracting factors, the authors used the number of work hours per week, the type of work (whether or not it is related to accounting, or business in general) and the number of courses taken for the semester.
+Students' prior abilities were measured by the actual grade earned in a prerequisite course, COBM 401 (Accounting for Managers) and Overall Grade Point Average (OGPA).
+COBM 401 is a graduate course that covers principles of financial and managerial accounting and is designed for students who have no prior knowledge of accounting.
+Other factors studied are age, gender, and the undergraduate major of the students.
+The dependent variable, student performance, was measured in two different ways as follows: the letter grade for the course (hereafter referred to as 'Grade'), and the total overall points percent score (hereafter referred to as 'Points') for the course.

-One of the motivations of this study is predicated on the belief that identifying factors that support students to perform well and factors that distract them from performing well may help us emphasize the supporting factors and discourage the distracting.
-Another purpose of the study is to provide empirical support to the discussion of whether students should take the Business Statistics course prior to taking the MIS course, because right now, Business Statistics is not a prerequisite of the MIS course at the study school but some faculty argue that it should be.
+One of the motivations of this study is predicated on the belief that identifying factors that support students to perform well and factors that distract them from performing well may help us emphasize the supporting factors and discourage the distracting factors.

-The remaining parts of the paper present a review of prior research, discussion of the study objectives, variables and hypotheses, research methodology, and results.
-The paper ends with conclusions, recommendations, study limitations, and suggestions for further research.
+The remaining parts of the paper present a review of prior research, study objectives and independent variables, dependent variables, hypotheses, research methodology, and results.
+The paper ends with conclusions and recommendations, study limitations, and suggestions for further research.